-Designs are governed by the Swedish Design Protection Act as well as the Council Regulation on Registered and Unregistered Designs.
+Designs are governed by the Swedish Design Protection Act (Sw.
+Mönsterskyddslagen) as well as Council Regulation (EC) No 6/2002 on Registered and Unregistered Designs.
 A design may be registered with PRV if it qualifies as a novelty and differs substantially from other previously known designs.

-Protection under the Act lasts for renewable terms of one or several five year periods with a total, maximum, protection time of 25 years.
+Protection under the Act lasts for renewable terms of one or several five-year periods with a total, maximum, protection time of 25 years.